jg-eno/DaeZoom/README.md

 **Security Note:** Keep this file secure and never commit actual authentication URLs to version control.
 Use placeholder URLs in examples and documentation.

-## Usage
+## Manual Execution

+For one-time or testing purposes:

 1. Configure your class schedule in `Schedule.json`
 2. Add your Zoom meeting links to `Links.json`
-3. Run the automation script to automatically join classes based on your timetable
+3. Run the automation script: `python join.py`

 ## Requirements